-Toxicological evaluation and dietary intake data indicate that no age-groups are likely to approach the UL -set for vitamin B_6 , either at the mean level of intake or at the high level of intake when included in formulated beverages (7%UL and 10%UL for Australia and 6%UL and 10%UL for New Zealand, for mean and high consumer adults respectively).
+Toxicological evaluation and dietary intake data indicate that no age-groups are likely to approach the UL-set for vitamin B_6 , either at the mean level of intake or at the 95th percentile of intake when included in formulated beverages (7%UL and 10%UL for Australia and 6%UL and 10%UL for New Zealand, for mean and 95th percentile intake in adults, respectively).
 The group exposed to the highest level as a percentage of the UL were children aged 2-3 years.
-High consumers in this age group were still only estimated to have an intake of vitamin B_6 equivalent to 30% of the UL.
+In this age group, at the 95th percentile intake, the intake of vitamin B_6 was estimated to be equivalent to 30% of the UL.